-Before any issue of property division can be resolved, each piece of property must first be identified.
+Before any issue of property division in Denton can be resolved, each piece of property must first be identified.
 Only when the assets and debts (i.e., the “plusses and minuses”) are laid out on the table can we get an accurate picture of what makes up the marital pot.

 Both parties must disclose to each other each asset and debt they currently possess (and in some instances, what they may be entitled to in the future).
 This disclosure is signed under oath so as to prevent incomplete and/or fraudulent declaration of property (such as a knowing misrepresentation of value).

 Property that may be subject to division includes:

 - Retirement accounts, including 401(k)s, pensions, IRAs, etc.

 - Debts (credit card debt, mortgage liability, etc.)